Expungements vs Pardons in PA (General Differences)

-Although the terms are frequently paired together, expungements and pardons are similar only in that they each seek to clear criminal charges and convictions from a person’s criminal history file.
+Although the terms are frequently paired together, expungements and pardons in Pennsylvania are similar only in that they each seek to clear criminal charges and convictions from a person’s criminal history file.

-Scope.
-Generally speaking, pardons can only be granted by the Governor (after a recommendation by the state Board of Pardons) and can apply either to an individual summary, misdemeanor or felony offenses or an entire criminal history.
-Expungements, on the other hand, are limited in scope in that they are granted by the courts, but only apply to non-convictions, inaccurate records and summary offenses, and a separate petition must be filed for each item on the record.
+Generally speaking, pardons can only be granted by the Pennsylvania Governor (after a recommendation by the state Board of Pardons) and can apply either to an individual summary, misdemeanor or felony offenses or an entire criminal history.
+Expungements in Pennsylvania, on the other hand, are limited in scope in that they are granted by the courts, but only apply to non-convictions, inaccurate records and summary offenses, and a separate petition must be filed for each item on the record.

 Expungements are obtained with a simple court petition, and if you meet the qualifications outlined in the state statute, your record will be cleared.
-Pardons are much more circumstantial.
+Pardons are much more circumstantial (see how to get a Governor’s pardon in PA).
 An appearance before the 5-member Board of Pardons must be requested and if three of the five members find your story compelling enough, your case is then recommended for a pardon.
-The governor then can decide whether to issue the pardon.
+The Pennsylvania Governor then can decide whether to issue the pardon.